COVID-19 Student support and wellbeing

 - Evidence of household income may be requested

 - The application form includes a brief 400-word max statement, making the case for receipt of the food parcel award.
 Additional evidence can be uploaded/provided and may be requested.

 In order to apply, you should be fully registered at the University of Buckingham for the current academic year.

 - Please check you meet the eligibility criteria above.

 - Complete the application form online, with all of the required evidence.

-- Students’ First staff will go through your application form and evidence with you if required.
+- Wellbeing, Skills and Diversity staff will go through your application form and evidence with you if required.

 Incomplete applications will not be accepted.
-You will be asked to resubmit the form once your application/ evidence is complete.
-Your application will be considered by the Head of Students’ First.
+You will be asked to resubmit the form once your application/evidence is complete.
+Your application will be considered by the Head of Wellbeing, Skills and Diversity.
 We appreciate this is a time-sensitive issue and will aim to process any requests as quickly as possible.